williammunozr/gcp-certifications-notes/gcp-ce/organizations_and_iam.md

 - Predefined roles provide granular access to resources in Google Cloud, and they are specific to Google Cloud products and managed and updated by Google.
 - Custom roles allow cloud administrators to create and administer their own roles.
 - You can use most permissions in a custom role, some, such as `iam.ServiceAccounts.getAccessToken`, are not available in custom roles.

+### Granting Roles to Identities

+- It is important that permissions cannot be assigned to users.
+- Permissions can be assigned only to roles.
+- Roles are assigned to users.

+## Service Accounts